Optimize SSD performance

 1. Hold down your Windows Key and press Pause (Break), releasing both and just like magic up pops the System properties window.

-2. On the system windows, click advanced system settings.
+2. On the system windows, click Advanced System Settings.

 3. On the System Properties window and under the Advanced tab.
 Click the Settings inside the Performance box.